Applying for an Event

-If you're planning have an event on a Council owned, administered or managed reserves, parks, roads, streets or footpaths, then you will need to complete an event application form.
-Please complete the application form as much as possible and deliver, post or email it to us so we can book the reserve/park for you.
-We will then work with you to get the rest of the documentation required so we can approve your event.
+If you're planning have an event on Council owned, administered or managed reserves, parks, roads, streets or footpaths, then you will need to complete an online event application form.

 Please see below an indication of how much notice we require.
 This is based on the size / type of event you are planning.